chinchillabrains/visual-action-hooks/README.md

-# wordpress-plugin-template
+# visual-action-hooks
-Wordpress plugin template
+ Wordpress plugin that displays actions added with "do_action" function